 But, except for the beautiful garden Thomas Jr. planted in the backyard to keep his spirits up as best he could, it was a dark, angry, and unhappy place.

-Mom was adopted by her grandparents, Eliza and Thomas Thompson.
-She was rejected again, when her birth mother, Clara, suddenly returned, alone, to 50 Melville Avenue, sick in body and mind nineteen years later.
+After her mother left the Melville Avenue Thompson family home, Mom was adopted by her grandparents, Eliza and Thomas Thompson.
+She was rejected again, when her birth mother, Clara, suddenly returned, alone and sick in body and mind nineteen years later.
 She had been living in abject poverty in a Montreal slum under the name Clara Fox, the name engraved on her gravestone.
 It was said she may have had another family in Montreal.

 Perhaps I should not have raised these ghosts here.
 Maybe they were already at peace.
 If so, I hope, I have not disturbed that.
 By taking Mom’s ashes to Westminster I wanted to “complete the circle,” as it were, and set them free at last.
 It also seemed wonderfully right that Mom should be reunited with her birth mother Clara, her beloved Aunt/sister Bella, and the rest of the family.
 I believe she would have been happy at the thought, in peace, at last.